-space ignored except as the name of a register or to terminate a number.
+ignored except as the name of a register or to terminate a number. space to implement '!' /etc/msh

 If a file name is given, input is taken from that file until end-of-file, then input is taken from the console.
 An example which prints the first ten values of n! is